Edit Blog Post

 This guy was hiding in plain view two feet from our safari jeep enjoying his peaceful morning.

-Having spent the last few weeks getting soaked between rain showers in Rwanda and Uganda, it was nice to dry out on the vast plains of the Serengeti.
+Having spent the last few weeks in Rwanda and Uganda, getting soaked by rain while viewing animals, it was nice to dry out on the vast plains of Africa.

-The park entrance sign hangs oddly eschew as tumbleweeds bounce by, much to my delight.
-Droves of impala attempt to become safari jeep hood ornaments as we Mario Andretti (drive it like we stole it) down the dusty road.
+The Serengeti park entrance sign hangs oddly eschew as tumbleweeds bounce by, much to my delight.

 The striking plains of the Serengeti

 Our campsite is completely open to the elements.
-There are no fences or barriers, so we are inundated by wild animals.
-Warthogs snort and forage nearby, a confused Topi gets spooked by my flapping laundry...and I’m not sure which is weirder...looking up in awe to see a giraffe glide casually by my tent, or having a baboon, sporting a boner, eyeball me while he peels back the wrap of my stolen cheese sandwich with his tiny fingers.
+There are no fences or barriers, so we are immediately inundated by wild animals as we set up.
+Warthogs snort and forage nearby, a confused Topi gets spooked by my flapping laundry...and I’m not sure which is weirder...looking up in awe to see a giraffe glide casually by my tent, or having a baboon, sporting a boner, eyeball me while he peels back the tinfoil wrap off my stolen cheese sandwich with his tiny fingers.

 Death by Campsite